Ericsson/codechecker/docs/analyzer/user_guide.md

 `.plist` files can be extended with a `report-annotation` section shown in the following example.
 Report annotations are custom labels that can be attached to a report.
-CodeChecker supports the usage of `testcase` and `timestamp` annotations. `timestamp` can be used for ordering and `testcase` can be used for filtering reports in the CodeChecker GUI.
+CodeChecker supports the usage of `testcase`, `timestamp` and `chronological_order` annotations. `timestamp` and `chronological_order` can be used for ordering and `testcase` can be used for filtering reports in the CodeChecker GUI.
+These are typed annotations and CodeChecker is validating these types:

+- `timestamp`: Date-time format
+- `chronological_order`: Integer
+- `testcase`: String

 <pre>
 &lt;dict&gt;